H0R5E/data-only-greater/about.md

 ## Acknowledgements

-Big love to Mum and Lucy Cradden for being so awesome!
+Big love to Mum and Lucy for being so awesome!

 Thanks for reading!